Emotus-Your-Mood-and-Mental-Wellness/Emotus-ML-Model/README.md

 ## About Dataset

 The dataset used in this project contains user input texts (tweets) labeled into five distinct mood categories.
-Below is the breakdown of the dataset:

 - **Total Samples:** 4401
 - **Columns:**